-Kirsty is a Trainee based in our East Lancashire office in Blackburn.
+Kirsty is a solicitor based in our East Lancashire office in Blackburn.

 She works alongside the Registrar of the Diocese of Blackburn.
 In her role Kirsty assists the Registrar in advising the Bishops and other clergy, diocesan boards and committees, Churchwardens and Parochial Church Councils, and deals with general enquiries from members of the public in relation to marriage, baptism, burial, etc.